10 diverse & amazing landscape locations to photograph in NZ

 You can shoot a river anywhere in the world, but what makes NZ rivers so photogenic is the surrounding landscape, whether there’s a mountain view at the head of the river, or a narrow canyon or gorge to frame the flow.
 Some of the most interesting rivers and canyons are tucked away in remote valleys, so even finding them in the first place can be a challenge.
 The rivers in the South Island are often the most incredible and unbelievable colours - like the river that flows through Hokitika Gorge, due to the fine rock sediment ground by glaciers further up the valley.

-hokitika gorge aqua river
+hokitika gorge aqua blue

 Intense aqua colours in Hokitika Gorge